Deploying the on-premises gateway in an on-premises Kubernetes or OpenShift cluster

 - grafanaingress

-- (Optional) Update the following parameter to configure the protocol to be used (defaults to HTTP) for authorization between the on-premises gateway and the Identity Management System (IMS), which is part of the BMC Helix platform:
+- (Optional) To configure the protocol to be used (defaults to HTTP) for authorization between the on-premises gateway and the Identity Management System (IMS), which is part of the BMC Helix platform, set the useHttpsImsUrl parameter to true or false.

 - (Optional) If you want to deploy the on-premises gateway in high availability mode, update the following parameters: